zuozhenggh/learning-library/oci-library/oci-hol/oci-hpc/hpc-wrf/wrf-wps-setup-install-run/wrf-wps.md

 # WRF Setup, Installation, and Run Guide

 ## Introduction
-Ever found yourself in a situation where you have an umbrella and no rain or late at night in a parking lot with no snowbrush because you were given what you consider to be misinformation?
-Are you tired of your local weatherman predicting the weather incorrectly and you want to do something about it?
-Well, this is a lab you may find value in.
-Today we are going to discuss and guide you through how to set up and run WRF on OCI infrastructure.
+This lab is going to discuss and guide you through how to set up and run WRF on OCI infrastructure.
+This guide is intended to show you how to transform a vanilla Ubuntu image into an environment where you will be able to run experiments and run weather simulations.
 I'll also provide a custom image just incase you want to run WRF without learning how to set it up.

 [WRF Custom Image](https://objectstorage.us-ashburn-1.oraclecloud.com/p/lRqMYYN5VTdSgBz9f8nv7Tz5mzMGMqr7wlN2Y_q6g6GHmTdc9GX8lokgmTui81BA/n/hpc_limited_availability/b/Demo_Materials/o/WRF_DEMOV2)

-Estimated Lab Time:  60 minutes
+Estimated Lab Time:  90 minutes

 ### Objectives
 In this lab, you will learn about: